ExpressApp/pybotx/docs/api-reference/handlers-collector.md

 ### Properties

-* `handlers: Dict[Pattern, CommandHandler]` - dictionary of registered handlers with their command patterns.
+* `.handlers: Dict[Pattern, CommandHandler]` - dictionary of registered handlers with their command patterns.

 ### Handlers Registration